Line Hoven & Jochen Schmidt

 In 25 couple talks Jochen Schmidt and Line Hoven find out what it means to be a couple and still love each other between daycare, taking out the garbage, working from home and shopping.
-We learn non-violent communication from Terence Hill and Bud Spencer, Jeanne-Claude and Christo show us how best to wrap presents, Moneypenny and James Bond explain why men should also take parental leave and from Steffi Graf and Andre Agassi we learn that it doesn't take tennis to find love for life.
+We learn non-violent communication from Terence Hill and Bud Spencer, Jeanne-Claude and Christo show us how best to wrap presents, Moneypenny and James Bond explain why men should also take parental leave and Steffi Graf and Andre Agassi teach us that it doesn't take tennis to find the love of your life.

 A very good gift for Valentine's Day, for a wedding - or rather for a divorce?

 Absurd and entertaining couple talks by Jochen Schmidt.

 Maid Marian & Robin Hood - Yoko Ono & John Lennon - Uschi Obermaier & Mick Jagger - Romina & Al Bano - Engels & Marx - Baktus & Karius - Steffi Graf & André Agassi - Anna & Johann Sebastian Bach - Grimes & Elon Musk - Schiller & Goethe - Terrence Hill & Bud Spencer - Moritz & Max - Cinderella & Sleeping Beauty and many more.